This article may contain compensated links. Please read the disclosure for more info.

-Confused about scale degrees?
-Here you will learn about the scale degree names in major and minor scales, and exactly why they have those funny names!
+Here you will learn about the scale degrees in major and minor scales, and exactly why they have those funny names!

-In both major and minor scales, each of the "steps" in the scale has a specific name.
 These names are called scale degree names.
-They are all related to each other, depending on where they are in the scale.
+Scale degrees are all related to each other, depending on where they are in the scale.

-The first note of the scale, both in major and minor, is called the Tonic.
+The first/bottom note of a scale, both in major and minor, is called the Tonic.

 Tonic means "tone" and represents the "home" key or tonality.
 This is the most important note of the scale, and where a melody in this key normally wants to end.